Family History and Depression

 However, there are ways to practice prevention that are free from risks and harmful side effects.
 These measures work well for those with and without depression alike.

 - Care for your body – Your physical health has a direct link to your mental health.
-For thousands of years people knew that a health body was beneficial for a healthy mind.
+For thousands of years people knew that a healthy body was beneficial for a healthy mind.
 Track your diet and sleep.
 Make healthy choices that make sense for you.
 Avoid fad diets and exercise programs and seek out a healthy lifestyle built on moderation and sustainability.

 - Exercise – This is clearly another way to care for your body, but its impact is so crucial that it deserves its own spot.
 Exercise is safe, readily available and often free.
-People that begin a simple walking program three times a week report similar effects to others on an antidepressant medication.
+People who begin a simple walking program three times a week report similar effects to others on an antidepressant medication.
 If your mood is already good, exercise will make it better by releasing pleasurable neurotransmitters into your system.
 A little exercise goes a long way.

-- Care for your mind – It is true that you cannot avoid depression totally but finding ways to build optimism, improve self-esteem, communicate assertively and expand your healthy coping skills makes you a more resilient, well-rounded person.
+- Care for your mind – It is true that you cannot avoid depression totally, but finding ways to build optimism, improve self-esteem, communicate assertively and expand your healthy coping skills makes you a more resilient, well-rounded person.
 Preventative measures like these will make any future issues with depression more manageable and less destructive.

-Expect the nature vs nurture debate to rage on indefinitely.
+Expect the nature versus nurture debate to rage on indefinitely.
 In the meantime, practice a little prevention to limit your environmental stressors.
 Eat well, sleep well, exercise and care for your mind.
 Prevention today leads to preparedness tomorrow.